radarsignalprocessing.com, radarsp.com

 Principles of Modern Radar: Applications (POMR:APP) shows how the techniques of the first two POMR volumes and FRSP are put to use in real radars.
 Radar designs and performance are described for 16 different types of civilian and military radar systems, from simple police speed radars to advanced space-based surveillance systems.

-All three volumes are available individually and as a three-volume set from the publisher IET as well as from Amazon, Barnes and Noble, and other retailers.
+All three volumes are available from Amazon, Barnes and Noble, and other retailers.